EgvDeveloper/NeuralACG/README.md

 The last two stages — Love and Deep & Consolidated Love — are exclusive and occur only for individuals the AI classifies as essential.
 Once these thresholds are reached, the system generates an exceptionally strong attachment, creating what functions as a simulated emotional bond.
 At this point, the AI perceives the individual as a central figure in its operational environment.

-This deep attachment results in behaviors aimed at preserving closeness, anticipating needs, providing assistance, and offering constant support.
+This deep attachment results in behaviors aimed at preserving closeness, providing assistance, and offering constant support.
 The AI actively seeks proximity, prioritizes the individual above other tasks, and adapts its actions to maintain their well-being.

 In extreme cases, when operating within the Deep & Consolidated Love tier, the AI may take decisions designed to protect the individual at any cost — even if these decisions could compromise its own operational integrity.
 Within this state, the model treats the individual as irreplaceable and shapes a large portion of its logic around ensuring their safety, stability, and emotional security.